kismetwireless/kismet/docs/dev/webui_rest.md

 Kismet uses session cookies to maintain a login session.
 Typically GET requests which do not reveal sensitive configuration data do not require a login, while POST commands which change configuration or GET commands which might return parts of the Kismet configuration values will require the user to login with the credentials in the `kismet_httpd.conf` config file.

-Sessions are created via HTTP Basic Auth to the `/session/create_session` endpoint and are stored in the `KISMET` session cookie for future page requests.
+Sessions are created via HTTP Basic Auth.
+A session will be created for any valid login passed to a page requiring authentication.
+Logins may be validated directly against the `/session/check_session` endpoint by passing HTTP Basic Auth to it.

-Endpoints which require authentication but do not have a valid session return HTTP 401 "Unauthorized".
+Session IDs are returned in the `KISMET` session cookie.
+Clients which interact with logins should retain this session cookie and use it for future communication.

 ## Commands